 Alvarium is an independent investment firm, global multi-family office and merchant banking boutique providing tailored solutions for families, foundations and institutions across the Americas, Europe and Asia-Pacific.
 Alvarium offers direct and co-investment opportunities from specialist alternative managers and real asset operating partners in real estate and the innovation economy.
 Alvarium has over 220 employees and 28 Partners in 14 locations in 10 countries, advising on circa $22 billion of assets across four service lines — investment advisory, co-investments, merchant banking and family office services.

-The Goodwin team was led by James Grimwood, Samantha Kirby, Jocelyn Arel, Chris Buck, Kit Bottomley, Cynthia Li and Taarika Sridhar and included Dulcie Daly, Amy Francis, Romina Weiss, Andrew Wilson, Nick Losurdo, Brynn Peltz, Justin Kanter and James Devendorf.
+The Goodwin team was led by James Grimwood, Samantha Kirby, Jocelyn Arel, Chris Buck, Kit Bottomley, Cynthia Li and Taarika Sridhar and included Dulcie Daly, Amy Francis, Romina Weiss, Nick Losurdo, Brynn Peltz, Justin Kanter and James Devendorf.